FyiurAmron/stocks-symfony/README.md

  in the project root.
-Updating the composer dependencies can be done either locally (with `composer install -d symfony` from project root) or via the docker container, using
+Updating the composer dependencies can be done either locally (with `composer install -d symfony` from project root) or, preferably, via the supplied Docker container, using

  `docker-compose exec php composer update`